patwhatev/lesdj/README.md

-Sk8List
+SimilarArtists
 =======

-A bot that allows users to automate skate video soundrack playlists by a variety of filters.
+A bot that searches similar artists and generates a spotify playlist based on results

 You'll need the following dependencies/packages: